binelias/todolist_DjangoRest/README.md

 ### Running the App

---> To run the Notes App, we use :
+To run the Notes App, we use :
 ```bash
 python manage.py runserver
 ```

-> ⚠ Then, the development server will be started at http://127.0.0.1:8000/

-#
+Then open this link  http://127.0.0.1:8000/ to experience this web app